apache/kylin/website/docs/operations/system-operation/cli_tool/rollback.md

 **Points to take attention**

-- Using the rollback tool will roll back the state of the task execution to the state of the historical moment, and will restart the execution after the KE service is started.
+- Using the rollback tool will roll back the state of the task execution to the state of the historical moment, and will restart the execution after the Kylin service is started.
 - After the rollback tool configuration is turned on, more garbage files may be saved and more storage space may be token up.
 Using the garbage cleaning tool during the retention period cannot clean up the expired resource data during the retention period.
-- During the execution of the tool, if it is run multiple times, each run will keep a backup of the current metadata in the `{working-dir}/_ current_backup` directory, the file names are distinguished by time.
+- During the execution of the tool, if it is run multiple times, each run will keep a backup of the current metadata in the `{working-dir}/_current_backup` directory, the file names are distinguished by time.
 - The time specified by the user cannot be greater than the current time.
 - All service nodes must be shut down before using the tool, otherwise it will cause data inconsistency.
 - If the user manually deletes the dictionary data of the project and then regenerates the dictionary data again, using the rollback tool will cause the dictionary data and the index data to be inconsistent.